Why Doctors Can't Agree About Chronic Lyme Disease

 In Dr. Auwaerter's opinion, if someone has had symptoms for months or years, a negative blood test for Lyme disease is reliable evidence that they are not suffering from or have not suffered from Lyme (this goes back to what we were saying before: blood tests can often be positive long after the fact due to antibodies).
 "I would say people can feel very secure that, if the test is negative, they should look elsewhere for an explanation of their symptoms," he stated.

-And, ultimately, Dr. Williams said the most important thing to her is patient care — and that's how it should be for any doctor despite where they stand in the debate over the use of a chronic Lyme diagnosis.
+And, ultimately, Dr. Williams says the most important thing to her is patient care — and that's how it should be for any doctor despite where they stand in the debate over the use of a chronic Lyme diagnosis.
 "Because," she explained, "the polarization between these groups that are within the Lyme community does not benefit the patient."